Share

 5. Management discussion and analysis

-The preparation of a financial report involves the approval at all managerial levels and close analysis to avoid any kind of mistakes.
+The preparation of a financial report involves approval at all managerial levels and close analysis to avoid any kind of mistakes.
 However, this usually takes place in the case of public companies.